Seriously, what focal lengths did Akira Kurosawa really prefer?

 Akira Kurosawa is my favorite director.
-There’s a lot of missing information on the cinematography of his films, and lots of unsubstantiated here-say.
-Most books or google searches would result in someone quoting he used ‘telephoto’ lenses.
-But did he?
+There’s a lot of missing information on the cinematography of his films, and lots of unsubstantiated hearsay.
+Most books or google searches has someone quoting he used ‘telephoto’ lenses.

 It was obvious the writers never bothered to probe further, possibly due to ignorance of cinematographic techniques, lenses and so on.
 I searched for years but couldn’t find any definitive information on the subject.